-Each year a captain and vice-captain are democratically elected to lead each house.
-Children can earn points for their team by collecting stickers and running totals of points are announced each half-term.
+Each year a captain and vice-captain are democratically elected by the children to lead each house.
+Children can earn points for their house by collecting stickers and running totals of points are announced each half-term.

-Sticker reward system
+• Sticker reward system